 Sharing of information

 Information on testbeds should be provided on websites for the benefit of the maritime community.
-If possible, information should also be provided to the IALA Secretariat to be posted on its e-Navigation web portal (www.e-navigation.net).
+Testbed managers are encouraged to provide summary information to the IALA Secretariat (E-mail: contact@iala-aism.org) to be posted on its e-Navigation web portal (www.e-navigation.net).
+Information should include (but not be limited to):

 discussions on methodology of testbeds;